 information may provide passing social titilation, but

-these saucers-on-stems condemn chilled bubbly spirits to
+due to their broad surface area, these saucers-on-stems condemn chilled bubbly spirits to a

 brief life.
 Tall, narrow flutes prolong the chill and the

 (pictured) or an all-purpose wine glass, similar in shape